 - Peptide purification using OasisHLB μElution plates (Waters), Sep-Pak C18 cartridges (Waters).

 - Peptide labeling with stable isotopes (TMT, reductive methylation) for relative protein quantification.
 In addition, we fully support workflows using SILAC labeling.

 - Identification of proteins from coomassie stained gels (please see here for MS compatible staining recipe).

 - LC-MS (C4 reverse phase UPLC) for protein molecular weight determination under denaturing conditions.

-- Complex proteome analysis, often combined with additional protein or peptide fractionation techniques (listed above)
+- Complex proteome analysis, often combined with additional protein or peptide fractionation techniques (listed above).

-- Peptide fragmentation by CID and HCD.
+- Peptide fragmentation by CID, HCD and ETD.